 Undeterred by the difficult circumstances of 2020-2021 academic year, Y-IEEE has staked out a variety of exciting projects, all available to remote students.
 Despite the distance, we’re quickly becoming a new hub of engineering social activity.
 We’re also supporting Yale’s SEAS community with all-team social events and STEM speakers, helping to knit together seniors and first-years alike and even helping those who haven’t arrived on campus yet dive into Yale engineering.

-If you’d like to suggest a project, write to our secretary – we love new ideas!
+If you’d like to suggest a project, write to our co-chairs – we love new ideas!

 Resources for Students